Attention

 • PROGRAM mainEND_PROGRAM defines a program named main.
 A program is the basic unit of control logic in IEC 61131-3, similar to a main function in other languages.

-• Counter := Counter + 1; is an assignment statement.
+• Buzzer := NOT Button; is an assignment statement.
 The := operator assigns the value on the right to the variable on the left.
+When Button is FALSE (not pressed), Buzzer is TRUE (sounding).

 Tip